tahasenipek/NetworkPractice/README.md

 # NetworkPractice

-<h3> This project goal is network IP, Broadcast address</h3>
+<h3> The goal of this project is to learn how to calculate ip and broadcast addresses </h3>

 <body>
   <div>
+     Learn How can make network, IP and Broadcast addresses.
      Enter the index.html
-     Learn How can make network, IP and Broadcast addresses Fill the required spaces.
+     Fill the required spaces.
   </div>
  </body>